-As mentioned above, Whitpain Township currently maintains ownership of the Park parcel and oversee the administration of the public park.
-WWP currently maintains ownership of the Reservoir parcel and continue to use the property as a waterfowl preserve.
+As mentioned above, Whitpain Township currently maintains ownership of the Park parcel and oversees the administration of the public park.
+WWP currently maintains ownership of the Reservoir parcel and continues to use the property as a waterfowl preserve.
+Kane Core, Inc. owns the Asbestos Pile parcel.